PPML/tabby2/inst/md/readmore.md

 to simulate scenarios where the amount of LTBI treatment is increased by screening specific populations.

-Pre-Built scenarios modify the base case in the following specified ways:
+Predefined scenarios modify the base case in the following specified ways:

 **Modeled Scenarios**